deliveredtechnologies/terraform-maven/README.md

 Description:

 Recursively packages the Terraform files from the root module directory as target/{artifact-id}-{version}.zip.
-Optionally, a fat zip can be created instead, which also includes the Terraform module dependencies; see the [tf:get goal](#tfget) above.
+Optionally, a fat zip can be created instead, which also includes the Terraform module dependencies if available; see the [tf:get goal](#tfget) above.

 _Note: Within the fat zip, module source paths are updated accordingly so that the zip is a wholly contained working module that can be consumed as a module, extracted, initialized and applied as-is or submitted to Terraform Enterprise._